IntoTAO

 Category: Inference and Compute | Centralized Competitor: AWS Nitro Enclaves, Azure Confidential Computing, Google Confidential VMs

-Targon sits at the intersection of two trends: the explosion in AI compute demand and the growing need for verifiable security in cloud infrastructure.
-Most decentralized compute subnets compete on price alone.
-Targon competes on trust, using hardware-level encryption to guarantee that data stays private during computation.
+Targon sits at the intersection of two trends, the explosion in AI compute demand and the growing need for verifiable security in cloud infrastructure.
+Most decentralized compute subnets compete on raw price alone.
+Targon adds a trust layer, using hardware-level encryption to guarantee that data and weights stay private during computation, then drives price discovery through an auction.

 Mechanism: